RedMoon32/cf_template/README.md

 ## Run the executable

 ```
-$ ./hello_cf < in.txt > out.txt
+$ ./hello_cf -stub -o hello_cf
+```

--o A_plus_B specifies the output executable name.
+-o hello_cf specifies the output executable name.
 -std=c++17 ensures compatibility with C++17.
-```

-Input is read from in.txt and output is written to out.txt.
+-stub - Input is read from in.txt and output is written to out.txt.

 ## How It Works

-File Redirection: If the C++ program is run with command-line arguments (e.g., ./A_plus_B 1), the program redirects input from in.txt and output to out.txt.
+File Redirection: If the C++ program is run with command-line arguments (e.g., ./hello_cf 1), the program redirects input from in.txt and output to out.txt.

 Without Arguments: Standard input and output are used (ideal for local testing).